-ASICS currently uses four Magazino robots in the European Distribution Center (EDC) at its Krefeld site in Germany.
+ASICS currently uses six Magazino robots in the European Distribution Center (EDC) at its Krefeld site in Germany.
 Here, multi-channel orders for ASICS EMEA are processed.
-The current development shows a strong growth in the small parts B2B and especially e‑commerce business, which is supported with the four robots.
+The current development shows a strong growth in the small parts B2B and especially e‑commerce business, which is supported with the six robots.

 By using the TORU robot, ASICS in Krefeld is building on a flexible automation of the manual picking process in the shoe warehouse.
 The robots work in parallel with the employees in the shelving system on an area of around 500 square metres and are active in the outbound process.
 The shoe boxes are handed over to pick carts which are positioned at the ends of the shelf rows and taken over by ASICS employees.

 In a next development step, the transfer of shoe boxes in the outbound process to a conveyor system can be implemented.
 In combination with the conveyor and a fully autonomous packaging machine for single and double orders, a fully automated outbound process — from the shelf to the loading into the carrier’s truck — is then possible.

 The connection to the local warehouse management system (WMS) from ASICS works via a standard interface between the WMS and the Magazino fleet management tool.
 This fleet management tool communicates the individual picking orders via WLAN to the individual robot.